-Healthy Banana Chocolate Chip Oatmeal Muffins.
-Made with honey, oats, bananas, coconut oil and chocolate chips!
+Healthy Banana Chocolate Chip Oatmeal Muffins are made with honey, oats, bananas, coconut oil and chocolate chips!
 Not only are these muffins so delicious, but they are actually healthy and satisfying.
 These make an amazing, freezer friendly and gluten-free breakfast or snack!

 Is there anything better than a classic muffin to accompany your morning coffee or tea?
 These Healthy Banana Chocolate Chip Oatmeal Muffins make breakfast time so much easier!
 They taste just like baked oatmeal but in muffin form.
 They are perfect to store in the freezer for a quick and easy breakfast or snack option on the go.
 Plus, I am always looking for new recipes I can use with over ripe bananas that need to be eaten!

 The bananas, coconut oil and honey keep these muffins super soft and moist.
 I also add a good amount of chocolate chips to the batter.
 I usually do a mix of dark chocolate chips and semi sweet chocolate.
 That way, I have my sweet tooth satisfied with something filling and healthy.
 These oatmeal muffins are also great for kids when they need a snack and something sweet.